Skip to main content

 3. Public consultation on the draft revised TTBER and Guidelines

-A public consultation was launched on 11 September 2025.
-The deadline for stakeholders to provide feedback is 23 October 2025.
+A public consultation was held between 11 September 2025 and 23 October 2025.

 4. Reality Check